 And of course it was heroic military action, above all, that could bring fame, glory, and the most fulfilling form of honor.
 Not to mention that in a plantation society, a military vocation was often the best honorable alternative to being a great planter or a firebrand politician.

 As the issue of slavery became more of a wedge between North and South, Southerners found ways to justify slavery, calling it a positive good.
-A major apologist for slavery argued that not only was it a positive good for slaves, who after all–he claimed—were incapable of independent living; but it was also, he believed, the key to honoring Southern women.
+A major apologist for slavery argued that not only was it a positive good for slaves (who he claimed were incapable of independent living); it was also the key to honoring Southern women.